Scotland’s Secret Bunker – RAF Troywood – Fife

 The bunker was originally built as part of Britain’s early warning radar system known as ROTOR.
 This bunker was an R3 type and one of the largest in the UK.

-It was manned by the RAF from 1953 to 1956.
+Between 1953 and 1956, it was manned by the RAF

 Arrival at the Secret Bunker:

-Scotland's Secret Bunker Fife
+Nomadic Backpacker at Scotland's Secret Bunker

-Backpacking Scotland's Secret Bunker
+Corridor at Scotland's Secret Bunker

-It was decommissioned in 1992 and opened to the public in 1994.
+Decommissioned in 1992, it opened to the public in 1994.

 Nomadic Backpacker on the self-guided tour at Scotland’s Secret Bunker: